law-chain-hot/mk-guide/README.md

         imgURL: 'https://xxxx/xxx.com',
         header: 'Welcome',
-        description: "this is step 1"    // the words of tip
+        description: "this is step 1"    // the words of tip },
-        shouldFocus: true                // optional: focus the element when you highlight it },
     {
         element: ".step2",
-        description: "Tap in here, and focus it (shouldFocus: true)"
+        description: "Tap in here, and focus it (shouldFocus: true)" },
-        shouldFocus: true // optional: focus the element when you highlight it },
     {
         element: "box3",